 ‘The death of the Nazarene,’ was the reply.

 ‘for what crime’?”
 ‘He has blasphemed; he has prophesied the ruin of the temple; he called himself the Son of God, the Messiah, the King of the Jews.”
 ‘Roman justice,’ said I, ‘punishes not such offenses with death.’”
 ‘Crucify him!
 Crucify him’!
 Cried the relentless rabble.
 The vociferations of the infuriated mob shook the palace to its foundations.

 “There was but one who appeared to be calm in the midst of the bast multitude; it was the Nazarene.”

 One Nazarene, one worried wife, and one fearful man sitting on the judgment seat while the whole world watches him try and wash his hands.

 Can’t you see a reflection of all of us in Pilate?
-We don’t want to be held responsible but we know we are.
-We wash our hands but we must wash our hearts and realize we have been redeemed from death.
+We don’t want to be held responsible, but we know we are.
+We wash our hands, but we must cleanse our hearts and realize we have been redeemed from death.
 We are free from death’s sting.

 Sources: Archeological writings of the Sanhedrim and Talmuds of the Jews.
 By William Dennes Mahan